schmouk/PlayToreLib/lib/pltr/doc/playing_cards_doc.md

 ### `void set (const IdentT ident_, const ValueT value_, const ValueT ordering_value_, const std::filesystem::path& image_path_, const std::string& text_)`
 Sets all attributes.

+### `virtual void action ()`
+Actions to be processed when this card is played.
+Does nothing in this base class.
+To be overridden in inheriting classes if this gets meaning.

 ### `virtual void draw ()`
 Draws this card (CAUTION: this is a drawing action on screen, not a draw from a deck!).